 - The Saturday Morning at The National program has delighted children for years with events to engage and inspire the young mind.
 Interactive performances, puppets, dance, and music encourage children to look outside their communities and discover a world of wonder.

-- The Community Stage Connections program has connected communities that have limited access to the arts with live arts experiences for nearly 30 years.
+- The Community Stage Connections program has connected communities that have limited access to the arts with live arts experiences for over 30 years.
 We currently work with non-profit organizations that serve communities with limited resources and mobility.
 Working in collaboration with these venues, and a roster of participating performing artists, The National arranges easily transportable theatrical and musical performances free of charge for the residents and communities of these venues.
 With the help of a generous donor that has been supporting this program throughout its tenure, our artists are paid an honorarium for their work.

 Additionally, one of the greatest assets of this theatre is the legacy of its past.
 The National is home to a treasure trove of Washington theatrical history – playbills and historical items of The National Theatre, from 1835 to the present, are preserved in our Archives.

 These programs and others are made possible in part by the support of many.
 If you would like to make a contribution to help us continue these wonderful programs please visit our donor page or contact us at 202-783-3370.